How do I order club kit?

 British Cycling Membership

-If you are thinking about joining British Cycling & you haven’t been a member in the last 2 years, you can obtain a discount by using our club discount code NEWCMRA (NWECMRD for Ride membership) which gives free Bronze membership or £15 off any other membership.
-You need Silver or Gold membership if you want the 3rd party insurance & legal support.
-If you are a Cyclist Touring Club member you will already have the insurance cover through them.
+If you are thinking about joining British Cycling & you haven’t been a member in the last 2 years, you can obtain a discount by using our club discount code NEWCMRA (NWECMRD for Ride membership) which gives free Fan membership or £24 off any other membership.
+You need Commute, Silver or Gold membership if you want the 3rd party insurance & legal support.
+If you are a Cycling UK member you will already have the insurance cover through them.

 What should you take with you on a club ride?

 - Membership card (as it included your emergency contact details in the event of an emergency)